| | |

 So simple, just 6 ingredients, and you’re ready to go.

-Melt some buttah, add brown sugar with cinnamon and nutmeg, add ripe bananas, add alcohol of choice, and flambé!
+Melt some buttah on the stove top, add brown sugar with cinnamon and nutmeg, add ripe bananas, add alcohol of choice, and flambé!
 Make sure your guests watch you now because not only is this dessert but the entertainment too.

 Then, let everything get bubbly and caramelized.
-Serve your New Orleans Bananas Foster over simple vanilla ice cream or dessert of your choice; simple, easy, delicious, and ready in no time!
+Serve your Bananas Foster recipe over simple vanilla ice cream or dessert of your choice; simple, easy, delicious, and ready in no time!

 Some of our other favorite basic easy dessert recipes that we have on our site include: Rice Krispies Treats Recipe, Chocolate Pudding Cake, and Cherry Dump Cake.